fsantos-him/effective-fiesta/README.md

 5th period is where we will work on the collison between the characters so it truly becomes a fighting game and start on making the starting screen and a select your character screen

 6-7 period is to work on any bugs that come along the process and polishing up on some of the code so the game can run fluenty.

+# Python Programming Final

+### Axel's contributions:

+Axel added the scrolling function for the background, the text at the top for health, a way of tracking if the current animation is finished, and the method of tracking Zeldris' progress through the phases of his attack.
+Changed some of Fernando's code to use elifs and ifs so that the game would run smoother.
+Alongside Fernando, added comments and cleaned up code.

+### Fernando's contributions:

+Fernando managed the rectangles for the animations, adding new animations, variables for attacking and guarding, the keys for movement, and the keybinds, collisions and damage numbers for attacking.
+Also, helped with making the comments understandable

+### How the game should work + Current state of the game

+You can move both characters easily and fight eachother.
+You can also decide to move the background by getting both characters to push on a border at the same time.
+Once someone falls below 0 hp, the character will stay in their WIN or LOSE animation.
+You win by lowering the other person's hp to 0 or below.
+Functionality wise, the code for guarding and ultimates as well as the code for loading the animations for Rias and Zeldris' specials and other parts of their movesets needs to be implemented.
+Visually, the sprites are sometimes loaded in weird (for example when Zeldris attacks with his big purple sword) causing the image to load in weird
+Right now, it's about 60% done, as the code for these functions is easy but will take more time.

+For guarding:
+Using the repeat function, a new variable for tracking how many times the guard key is held down will be implemented.
+When it reaches 3, immobolize the player for a set period of time and make it so they take a big amount of damage

+For ultimates:
+Works the same way as usual attacks but spawns in a projectile using blit.
+When that projectile reaches the outside of one of screen borders, delete the projectile

+### Bugs and Issues

+Even after a character's health reaches 0, both characters can still attack and the game doesn't close.
+Sometimes Zeldris can glitch through the floor if you jump and press down at the right time When a character's health reaches 0, if you try to attack as Zeldris, he disappears Sprites can be loaded in weird at times.

+### What would we have done with more time

+We would've fixed the sprite issues,
+Implemented guarding, ultimates, passives and the code for loading the missing moves from each character's moveset, Added a way of choosing how many characters you wanted, what characters you wanted, what background you wanted, and allowed each player to select what passive ability they wanted through IDLE, Added unique UI,
+And added more characters and backgrounds.